-Raven is the author and poet of 13 picture books.
-Her books have received Creative Child magazine's 2020 Best Book of the Year award, The Royal Dragonfly award and NABE's Pinnacle award for Best in Children's Poetry, The Wishing Shelf award, The Moonbeam Children's Book award, Mom's Choice award, and an award for finalist in the Best Children’s Book Cover by ATAI.
+Raven is the author and poet of 15 picture books.
+Her books have received several awards including Creative Child magazine's Best Book of the Year, The Royal Dragonfly, The Big Book award, NABE's Pinnacle for Best in Children's Poetry, The Wishing Shelf, The Moonbeam Children's Book award, Mom's Choice, and won the Little Peeps Finalist.

-She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, Stinkwaves, Bumples, and The School Magazine.
+She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, and The School Magazine.

 Raven’s work is included in anthologies, DVD’s and CD’s, educational material, and home schooling programs.
 She has received Merit awards for poetry from the SCBWI, and was voted Poetry Soup’s “Top hottest poet” after the release of her debut book.
-She writes a monthly column, The Book Bug, where she converses with a variety of talented, well known autors and illustrators .
-You'll find this whimsical and fun column in Story Monsters Ink magazine.
+She writes a monthly column, The Book Bug, for Story Monsters Ink magazine, conversing with a variety of talented authors and illustrators.
+Passionate about children’s literacy and poetry, she enjoys presenting children’s programs in libraries and classrooms.

 Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Reader.

 She lives in New York’s Hudson Valley with her husband, kids, and Ragamuffin cat, Lilac.
-She enjoys time with her family, hiking, music, reading, spring flowers, sunny beaches, and warm butterscotch chip cookies!
+Raven enjoys time with her family, hiking, music, and reading.
+She's a huge fan of spring flowers, sunny beaches, and warm butterscotch chocolate chip cookies!

 I often get asked who inspires me …